 Goodwill is not amortized but is reviewed for impairment at least annually.
-Any impairment losses are recognized immediately in profit of loss and is not subsequently reversed.

 Where goodwill forms part of a CGU and part of the operation within that unit is disposed of, the goodwill associated with the operation disposed of is included in the carrying amount of the operation when determining the gain or loss on disposal of the operation.
 Goodwill disposed of in this circumstance is measured based on the relative values of the operation disposed of and the portion of the CGU retained.